usmqe/usmqe-testdoc/web/alerting/status_gluster_afr.rst

       *glusterd* service is started.
 All brick processes are running again.
       Verify that a *afr subvolume up* clearing alert is generated in **Tendrl**.
-      Verify that the previous (warning) one is not displayed on UI anymore.
+      Verify that the previous (warning) *afr subvolume down* is not displayed on UI anymore.

 Teardown